What is Nik Collection 3?

-Like many photographers, however, I stopped using Nik Collection a couple of years ago because of compatibility issues.
-Now, that’s all been sorted.
+Like many photographers, I stopped using Nik Collection at one point because of compatibility issues.
+Happily, thanks to DxO, that’s all been sorted now.

-According to DxO, Nik Collection 2018 has all its most recent functionality and it’s compatible with all 64-bit Windows and Mac platforms, as well as with Adobe Lightroom Classic CC, Photoshop CC 2018, and Photoshop Elements 2017/2018.
+Nik Collection 3 by DxO is compatible with all 64-bit Windows and Mac platforms, as well as with Adobe Lightroom Classic CC, Photoshop CC 2019, and Photoshop Elements.

-Testing seven plug-in software packages properly takes quite a bit of time, so I’ll be updating this review over the coming weeks.
-However, after using the various software packages, I can confirm that they work as they should.
-The installation of Nik Collection is straightforward and I’ve not had any crashes.
+After using the various software packages, I can confirm that they work as they should.
+The installation of Nik Collection 3 is straightforward and I’ve not had any crashes.

 There may also be sub-options to chose between – also on the left of the screen.
 The refinement and local adjustment controls are located on the right of the screen with the preview in the middle.

 One of the great things about using Nik Collection with Photoshop is that the effects can be applied globally, or you can select the Brush option to paint the effect on your image.
 If you make a mistake as you paint in the effect, you can click on the Erase option to brush it out and start again.